Close

 Military lawyers and the legal side of military divorce

-Understanding how the process works can help save you time, expense and emotional strain on you and your family.
+Understanding how the process works can help save you and your family time, expense and emotional strain.
 Military lawyers can help.
 You should know that:

 • State law and local procedures largely govern divorce.
 Some federal statutes and military regulations may apply, depending on where you file.